Atlanticx-Datos/100_Oportunidades/README.md

 ### For Artists, Students, Researchers and Cultural Workers

-- **Access Opportunities:** Download periodic CSV files containing the latest opportunities directly from our Notion database.
+- **Access Opportunities:** Download our database in CSV format.
+The file contains the opportunities that feed [the web service](https://oportunidades.lat)
-- **Stay Updated:** Regular updates ensure you have access to the most current opportunities available worldwide.
+- **Search by closing month or category:** The web service filters only those opportunities that are currently open.
+The service also allows you to search by month and category as well as save and share opportunities individually.
+- **Save and share opportunities:** 100+ Opportunities allows you to save and share links to opportunities through social networks (WhatsApp, LinkeIn) and email.

 ### For Developers